Wedding Ceremony Order of Service

 The wedding rehearsal usually takes place 2-7 days before the wedding day.
 This is when all elements - the bridesmaids, groomsmen, flower girls, ring Bearers, and of course the bride and groom and their parents come together for a trial run.

-The wedding ceremony order or wedding program is usually given to guests at church weddings.
+The wedding program or ceremony outline is usually given to guests at church weddings.
 The wedding program has the names of the bride and groom and the date and name of the church.
 The program needs the approval of the priest or minister before printing and should have all aspects of the service, such as readings, hymns and music.

 On the Wedding Day: